thahnen/sonarlint-eclipse-launcher/README.md

-# SonarLint for Eclipse: Launcher
+# SonarLint for Eclipse: Development launcher

 This repository contains common exported launchers for developing SonarLint for Eclipse.